FarronF/limerick-council-meetings/meetings/2018/09/17-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 16th July 2018.md

 quality of life for people both in the city and suburbs**.**  It is necessary to manage

-the residential parking permits system so as to ensure that this continues.--- 6
+the residential parking permits system so as to ensure that this continues.
+---
+6

 The application process for the residential parking permits will be kept under